 Owning a pet that grows close to you and ultimately loves your attention and presence is what it’s all about!

 #10: Chinchillas Find A Way To Bring A Smile To Your Face

 This may tie into some of the other pros on this list, but it needs to be mentioned.
 Chinchillas simply use their unique personality traits and characteristics to bring a smile to your face.

 They are continually doing something new or crazy that makes it nearly impossible not to smile at.
 It’s hard to explain unless you own one, but trust me, you won’t be disappointed.

 #11: Chinchillas Are Soft And Adorable

 Who doesn’t want one of the softest pets on the earth?
-Not to mention, they are just more physically appealing than other pets.
+Once you know how and where a chinchilla likes to be pet, you won’t be able to get enough of that soft fur against your skin.
+Not to mention, these little rodents are just more physically appealing than other pets.

 Sure, owning a rabbit could be comparable, and both are attractive options.
 However, comparing a chinchilla to another option like a ferret is a no brainer.

 #12: You Don’t Have To Walk A Chinchilla